Background Information on the Responsibility to Protect

 - and liaising with the United Nations system on activities for the prevention of genocide.

 In 2008, the Secretary-General appointed Edward Luck as his Special Adviser on the Responsibility to Protect.
-He is responsible for the further development and refinement of the concept as well as for the continuation of the political dialogue with Member States and other stakeholders on further steps toward implementation.
-Mr. Luck’s assignment as Special Adviser ended in June 2012.
-No successor has been appointed as of April 2013.
+Mr. Luck was succeeded, in June 2013, by Ms. Jennifer Welsh.
+The Special Adviser is responsible for the further development and refinement of the concept as well as for the continuation of the political dialogue with Member States and other stakeholders on further steps toward implementation.

 The joint office on Genocide Prevention and on the Responsibility to Protect is tasked with preserving and enhancing existing arrangements, including for capacity building and for the gathering and analysis of information from the field, while adding value on its own in terms of new arrangements for advocacy, cross-sectoral assessment, common policy, and cumulative learning on how to anticipate, prevent and respond to crises relating to the responsibility to protect.